andreamper220/files.md/README.md

 - Images: `/img/*`

 ## ADRs (Architecture Decision Records)
+- We read every userconfig value from the config file on every access.
+We don't need load/save whole config before/after `bot.Answer()` method.
+We have to reread it every time we need to change it, so we don't write back any stale data.
+Let's imagine we load config only once before `bot.Answer()`, next, we may have significant networking delays in `bot.Answer()` (let's say 2 seconds when making external requests), there are good changes that during those 2 seconds `worker.MoveDueTasks()` will modify `userconfig.Schedule`, causing data race (after bot's answer we write back stale data).
+And we don't want our schedule lost.
 - Sanitize Early, we gave up sanitizing in Path method.
 That's an unexpected behaviour - it breaks paths.
 We should sanitize everything as soon as we received.
 Most commands work with md5 hashes, for such cases no sanitize is needed
 - `gofumpt` for stricter formatting. `gofumpt` is happy with a subset of the formats that gofmt is happy with.
 The less we have to choose between different formating options, the better
 - FS's structure should have userFS name, to reflect the fact it user user-namespaced